 Anna O’ Loughlin & Mark Valenzuela

-Alvin Tan Teck Heng is a full time potter and has dedicated the last 18 years to the art.
+About the Artist Alvin Tan Teck Heng is a full time potter and has dedicated the last 18 years to the art.
 His works won prestigious awards from Toyota City Municipal Museum in Japan, and Yingge Museum in Taiwan.
 Teck Heng organised the first Asian Ceramic Exhibition in Singapore and co-founded pottery club, The Nanyang Clay Group (founded in 2002).
 He also helped in organising many ceramic exhibitions in Asia, and was invited to tertiary institutions and major pottery events around the world to conduct lectures and demonstrations.
 He participates in residencies and wood firing expeditions, continually seeking artistic exchange and new inspirations.

-Mark Valenzuela is a visual artist whose work combines paintings, drawings, and ceramic sculptures and installations.
+About the Curator Mark Valenzuela is a visual artist whose work combines paintings, drawings, and ceramic sculptures and installations.
 A recipient of the CCP Thirteen Artists Award for 2015, Valenzuela has exhibited widely in his home country of the Philippines and throughout the Asia Pacific region.
 He has held eight solo exhibitions, two of which were shortlisted for the Ateneo Arts Award.
 Most recently, Valenzuela has exhibited at the Northern Centre for Contemporary Art (Darwin, Australia), the 3rd Jakarta Contemporary Ceramics Biennale at the National Gallery of Indonesia, and Asian Art in London with One East Asia.
 Valenzuela is the co-founder of Boxplot, a flexible arts project aimed at providing opportunities for collaboration between Australian and Southeast Asian artists.